Only active members can receive PhilHealth benefits. Active membership means meeting both of these two requirements:

 - Sufficient regularity of payment – Paid at least six monthly contributions preceding the three-month qualifying contribution payments within the 12 months immediately before the first day of availment/confinement.

-Therefore, you should have paid a total of at least nine monthly contributions within the 12 months immediately before the first day of availment/confinement.
+Therefore, to be eligible for PhilHealth benefits, you should have paid a total of at least nine monthly contributions within the 12 months immediately before the first day of confinement.
 The 12-month period includes the confinement month.

 For example, if you’re confined from October 20 to 22, 2019, you should have paid PhilHealth contributions for at least nine months from November 2018 to October 2019 before you’re admitted to the hospital.